 3. You will gain support from an international network.

 The beauty of study abroad programs is that you are not alone.
-Just like you, quite a few of your fellow classmates will be thrust into an unfamiliar situation, far away from home.
+Just like you, quite a few of your fellow classmates will be in an unfamiliar situation, far away from home.
 When family and close friends aren’t around, these strangers, who share your similar interests, will become your support system.

 “It was very precious to see how we struggled to pronounce each other’s names on the first day, and now it was like we had found our long-lost families.
 It was great being in this program.
 I am extremely grateful for all [of the] friendships I’ve formed here,” said Ezgi Okutan, alum of the Global Young Leaders Academy.